Inversil/LTCtoOSC/README.md

 This is based on a Max for Live LTC decoder (https://github.com/ArtScienceLab/M4L_LTC_Reader), which itself is based on code provided by David Butler / The Impersonal Stereo (https://github.com/impsnldavid/imp.ltc/tree/develop) (no longer an active repository)

+This guide looks kind of long, but that's mostly because it's made for people not familiar with any of this software.
+In reality, this will probably take roughly 10 minutes to get up and running.

 ![Plugin 1](https://cdn.discordapp.com/attachments/422835897332137984/925476063746867220/unknown.png)

 ## So..
 Why should I use this?